madachy/se-lib.org/source/tutorials/sd_incose.md

 1. 1330 - 1345 (Madachy / Longshore): Digital engineering and rapid change: automated model configuration management, re-execution, impact analysis and version control for round-trip digital engineering.
 	* Demonstrate how all model artifacts in text files are managed with standard automated tools (e.g. GitHub for small to large teams).
-		* Collaborative Modeling of Target Shooter System
+		* Collaborative modeling of Target Shooter System
+		* GitHub document and source code management team processes

 1. 1345 - 1430: Future capabilities and evolution plans (Workshop Format)
 	* Audience will provide input on desired features and changes